ubercomrade/esdeg/README.md

 **Second optional argument** `-v; --visualization` :

-It's PATH to write HTML report (picture).
+HTML output report contained graphical files (e.g. /path/to/file/with/graphics.html).
 Plotly is used for visualization.

 **Third optional argument** `-p; --parameter` :

-Options for `-p; --parameter ` are  _enrichment_ and _fraction_.
-If you choose _enrichment_, statistics are calculated based on number of TFBS in DEGs promoters.
-In this case number of TFBS in each promoters may play role and influences the result.
-If you choose _fraction_, statistics are calculated based on number of DEGs with TFBS.
-In this case number of TFBS in promoters doesn't matter.
+The value of `-p; --parameter ` can be  _enrichment_ or _fraction_.
+If you choose _enrichment_ option, statistics is calculated based on the number of predicted sites in promoters of DEGs.
+In this case the number of predicted sites in each promoter influence the result.
+If you choose _fraction_ option, statistics is calculated based on the number of DEGs with predicted sites.
+In this case the number of predicted sites in each promoter is not so important.
 The default value is _enrichment_.

 **Fourth optional argument** `-c; --content` :

-The argument `-c; --content` is used to set threshold of GC content for generating background.\
+The argument `-c; --content` is used to set threshold of G/C content for generating background.\

 ## Example run